 - provide a framework to assess the value of new proposals and programs.

-The framework, to be developed in the second half of 2017 following a tender process, will provide an engaging and credible indication of the impact of the creative industries in Victoria.
+Work is underway to develop the framework which will provide an engaging and credible indication of the impact of the creative industries in Victoria.
 It will help Creative Victoria demonstrate the effectiveness and value of programs that support the creative industries and assist with sector advocacy.